SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 transforming themselves into stronger, more hearty people.
 At

 The xenobiologist looked up from his notes.
-“I've attempted to learn all I can about your people.
+"I've attempted to learn all I can about your people.
 What I'm

 about this time, the innereworld Lonthyn managed to reverse